-I am currently working on a project with Jessica Rett and Nina Hyams that investigates the acquisition of evidentiality in English.
 This project includes a corpus study of child language as well as an adult experiment of copy-raising verbs.
+We found that children show no production delay relative to children acquiring morphologically encoded evidentiality.
 This work was presented at BUCLD 2012.
-We are now conducting a related child comprehension study. (pdf)

 - Winter 2014: TA for Syntactic Typology and Universals(Martin Walkow)